Skip to main content

 Ingress is a good way to recreate customer-representative environments, but the problem still remains on how to get inbound access to the IP address that the ingress controller allocates.
 Ingress is also not perfectly portable; each ingress controller might require different annotations in the ingress resource to work properly.
 Supported ingress controllers vary based on the distribution.
 Compatibility matrix supports ingress controllers that are running as a NodePort service.

-Compatibility Matrix Tunnels (Alpha)
+Compatibility Matrix Tunnels (Beta)

 View a larger version of this image

-Managing Compatibility Matrix Tunnels (Alpha)
+Managing Compatibility Matrix Tunnels (Beta)

 note

-Compatibity matrix tunnels are an alpha feature.
+Compatibity matrix tunnels are a beta feature.

 Limitations